artalar/reatom/docs/src/pages/packages/lens.md

 layout: ../../layouts/Layout.astro
 title: lens
 description: Reatom for lens
 ---
-A set of helper operators to transform actions paylod or an atoms state.
+A set of helper operators to transform actions payload or an atoms state.

 ## `mapState`